Kimserey/BlogArchive/20180317_aws_estimate.md

 Few weeks ago I was tasked to estimate a cloud architecture with limited requirements.
 Today we will see the rules which can be followed in order to come up with a price tag.
 This post is composed by three parts:

- 1. Implicit requirements
+ 1. Defining the requirements
  2. Solution needs
  3. Price

-## 1. Implicit requirements
+## 1. Defining the requirements

 Before starting any estimation, it is important to get at least one requirement.
 In this example we will invent a scenario, really close to what I had irl, whereby __we would be setting up a Christmas tree website__ with the following requirements.